Danulo004/baby-photo-editior/README.md

 2. Mirror reflection of an image
 3. Adding texts and stickers on the image

-⋅⋅⋅There are more than 500 stickers in our app⋅⋅
+...⋅⋅⋅There are more than 500 stickers in our app⋅⋅..

 ⋅⋅⋅There are also more than 25 text fonts⋅⋅